pynayzr/pynayzr/README.md

 Taiwan TV news media, transfer into visualize information, and detect Taiwan TV news quality.

+## Project Progress and TODO

+* DONE: Extract frame from livestream
+* DONE: Extract title and subtitle in frame
+* DONE: Command line program
+* TODO: Detect other information in frame (source, news subject)
+* TODO: An visulization website
+* TODO: Persistence database of picture and information

 ## Requirements

 Please install these package before you start to use news analyzer

 * ffmpeg
 * tesseract
+* tesseract-data-chi_tra

 ## Apply for OCR API Keys